dsambrano/good_coding_practices/git.md

 - None; though it may be helpful to skim through the [Command Line (Bash/zsh)](cli.md) post first, especially if you do not know how to use the terminal or how to use a bash command

 # You Only Need to Know 3 Commands
-Git often seems super scary, so let's me just start by saying, for 90% of the time, you will only use the following three commands.
+Git often seems super scary, so let me just start by saying that 90% of the time you will only use the following three commands.

 ```
 git add .
-git commit -m "Initial Message"
+git commit -m "Relevant Message Describing Changes"
 git push
 ```